 Below is a quick formula to calculate your liquid net worth:

-If you sell everything you own today, the money remaining after paying off your debt, income taxes and selling fees is equal to your liquid net worth.
+If you sell everything you own today, the money remaining after paying off your debt, income taxes, and selling fees equals your liquid net worth.

 How does Liquid Net Worth Differ from Net Worth?